tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+We can ask another related question: Is the weight of the fish related to the species?
+In a more intuitive way, does knowing the species help us make a better guess of the fish weight?

+Our intuition and experience suggest so.
+But, we have data, right?
 * How to read the chart
     * The dot represents the median weight
     * The thicker line represents 25% and 75% percentiles